Detectability of Supermassive Dark Stars with the Roman Space Telescope: Signatures of unlensed SMDS vs. the first galaxies with RST

 In summary, we find that unlensed SMDSs can be easily mistaken for unlensed Pop~III.1C galaxies throughout their evolution.
 For the case of Pop~III.1A (maximum nebular emission) galaxies, the strong \Lyalpha line in the F158 band will be a telltale signature, even in photometry, that can set them apart from SMDSs with purely stellar spectra.

 We end this section with the same cautionary note mentioned at the end of Sec.~\ref{sec:gal} regarding disambiguating between SDMSs and the first galaxies.
 As pointed out by~\cite{Zackrisson:2011}, the hottest SMDSs (those formed via DM capture) can have a detectable nebular emission contribution to their SEDs.
 This, in turn would lead them to appear as compact, but extended objects, with SEDs that are similar to those of type A galaxies.
 In a future publication we plan to analyse this possibility in detail.
-In this paper we restrict our attention to SMDSs with purely stellar spectra, which is the most likely scenario, as most of the baryons in the gas cloud have already been accreted by the SMDSs to reach a mass of $\sim 10^6\Msun$.
+In this paper we restrict our attention to SMDSs with purely stellar spectra, which is the most likely scenario, as discussed in Appendix~\ref{ap:Nebular}.

 In conclusion, for unlensed objects, morphology alone will not be enough to clearly identify an observed object as an SMDS vs. early galaxies in RST data.
 In other words, one cannot differentiate cleanly between an SMDS as a point object vs. galaxies as extended objects.
 Some types of early galaxies will look different from SMDSs.
 However, for any image in RST data that matches predictions for an SMDS, there is always some galaxy type that could produce a virtually indistinguishable image.
 We will address the effects of gravitational lensing on this question in Sec.~\ref{ssec:ImageMorph}.